AI and Insurance

 Dynamic Pricing Precision

-Using DataRobot for pricing, a large UK motor insurance carrier substituted a gradient boosting model for its generalized linear model in one line of business.
-As a result, the carrier reduced its loss ratio, improved its combined ratio, increased its retention ratio, and reduced its acquisition costs — in all, adding value worth up to $8 million.
-DataRobot’s ability to execute linear and nonlinear algorithms simultaneously helps deliver precise risk-specific pricing that reduces vulnerability to adverse selection.
+Using DataRobot for pricing machine learning, a large UK motor insurance carrier substituted a gradient boosting model for a generalized linear model (GLM) in one line of business.
+As a result, the carrier reduced its losses, improved its combined ratio, increased its retention rates, and reduced its acquisition costs.
+These improvements resulted in $8 million in savings.
+DataRobot’s ability to execute linear and nonlinear algorithms simultaneously helps deliver precise, risk-specific pricing that reduces vulnerability to adverse selection.

-Insurers lose money when good customers don’t renew, as lapsed policies need to be replaced with more costly new business.
+Using AI in actuarial science — for renewal price management — can also help you keep customers.
+Insurers lose money when good customers don’t renew their policies.
 Using DataRobot, a large European insurer incorporated the risk of “churn” into its renewal pricing, leading to reductions in cancellations and non-renewals, an improved loss ratio, and a 24% reduction in variable costs.
 In all, the company estimates the value at €12.5 million a year.

 Mitigating Litigation Risk

-A large commercial U.S. property and casualty carrier used DataRobot to develop a model for predicting the likelihood that a workers’ compensation claim would lead to litigation.
-Claims scoring high for the probability of litigation are referred to senior claims staff for early and attractive settlement offers.
+A large commercial U.S. property and casualty carrier used DataRobot to develop a model for leveraging machine learning in actuarial science — predicting the likelihood that a workers’ compensation claim would lead to litigation.
+With these insights available, claims scored with a high probability of litigation are referred to senior claims staff for early and attractive settlement offers.
 The company estimates that it has avoided 10% of the litigation it would have experienced without the model, leading to a 25% decrease in the cost of at-risk claims and an estimated value to the company of more than $5 million per year.

 Capitalizing on Subrogation